RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   * It has a very very small allocation per user.
 Not used for sharing with others.
   * Is required for Linux accounts and is ONLY used for an account related files.
-  * File :tt:`quotas.txt` is created and updated in your $HOME area automatically and provides information about your quota status for HOME and LAB areas.
+  * File :tt:`quotas.txt` is created and updated in your $HOME area automatically and provides information about your quota status for HOME and Lab areas.
-  * :red:`DO not use HOME for storing any data`.
+  * :red:`Do not use HOME for storing any data`.
 All data on CRSP must be stored in *Lab Areas*.

 .. _crsp shared:

-Shared Area - LAB
+Shared Area - Lab
 ^^^^^^^^^^^^^^^^^

-This allocation space, called :tt:`LAB`, is a *shared space area* per Space Owner.
+This allocation space, called `Lab`, is a *shared space area* per Space Owner.
-The LAB areas provide the most flexibility for access control and sharing:
+The Lab areas provide the most flexibility for access control and sharing:

-  * The Allocation quota is for the  whole :tt:`LAB` area allocation and is a sum of what is stored in :tt:`share`  and in all personal directories.
+  * The Allocation quota is for the  whole `Lab` area allocation and is a sum of what is stored in :tt:`share`  and in all personal directories.
   * Each Grantee has a personal directory (named with grantee's UCInetID).
-Only grantee and the space owner can read/write files in this directory.
+Only grantee and the Space Owner can read/write files in this directory.
   * A directory called :tt:`share` is available to all members of the lab.
     Anyone in the lab can read/write files stored under it.
-  * The space owner
+  * The Space Owner

     * grants explicit access for this area to Grantees and decides how to allocate the space among its group members and can place limits on individuals Grantees.
-    * has the ability to create files or new directories in the top-level of the :tt:`LAB` area.
+    * has the ability to create files or new directories in the top-level of the `Lab` area.
-    * by default has read access to every file and directory in the :tt:`LAB` area.
+    * by default has read access to every file and directory in the `Lab` area.

 CRSP has many (and sometimes competing) goals for access, sharing, security, manageability, and simplicity for researchers.
 One of the technical complexities